Explore the many benefits that work experience opportunities bring to businesses, young people, and the wider community.

-Work experience is an opportunity to introduce young people to the reality of working life within a willing organisation, to help them secure and sustain employment.
+Work experience is an opportunity to introduce young people to the reality of working life.
+The experience they get during their work placement can help them develop practical insight and skills to help them secure and sustain future employment.

-By taking students on work experience, you get an opportunity to engage, inspire and inform young people about what working life is really like.
+By taking students on work experience, employers get an opportunity to engage, inspire, and inform young people about what working life is really like.

 Offering work experience can bring a number of benefits to you as an employer:

-- Learning about the recruitment process - applying for a placement provides the opportunity to learn about recruitment eg how to apply for a job, prepare for job interviews and building a CV.
+Applying for a work placement provides the opportunity to learn about recruitment processes eg how to apply for a job, prepare for job interviews, and build a CV

 Employer guidance on arranging work experience placements for students still at school.

-There are various ways that you can advertise or source workplace opportunities.
+There are various ways that you can advertise or source work experience opportunities.

-Alternatively, you may wish to use one of the following organisations to manage opportunities on your behalf.
-These organisations provide a brokerage service to support employers and school career teachers arrange work experience placements for post-primary students.
+Alternatively, you may wish to use one of the following organisations to manage work experience opportunities on your behalf.
+These organisations provide a brokerage service to support employers and school career teachers in arranging work experience placements for post-primary students.

 Business in the Community Work Inspiration is a national, employer-led campaign that aims to make work experience more meaningful, relevant, and inspiring for young people.